CTSRD-SOAAP/soaap/scripts/generate-ir/README.md

 **Note**: this has only been tested with **GNU make**.

+## Important environment variables

+### SOAAP_LLVM_BINDIR

+This variable must point to the directory where the SOAAP fork of LLVM was built.

+### LLVM_IR_WRAPPER_DELEGATE_TO_SYSTEM_COMPILER
+If this variable is set the native compile step will use the clang/clang++ binary from `$PATH` instead of from the SOAAP LLVM build directory.

+This is useful if you only have a Debug build of SOAAP available and want to speed up the build or if there are any issues with the SOAAP clang binary.

+### NO_EMIT_LLVM_IR
+If this variable is set the wrappers will delegate directly to the native compiler and skip the LLVM IR build step.

+This is useful when running the configure step for a build system since these scripts often parse the raw compiler output and having additional output would confuse them.

 ## Current limitations

 - Any build system that uses `libtool` does not work since libtool is a weird shell